 I ran through the setup of Windows and installed the OS on my first vhdx drive.
 I booted up, set the local admin password, and logged in.
 Once in Windows, I went to the Local Server Settings in Server Manager and configured the following settings:

+Set the Date, Time, and Time Zone.
+(Once in the Domain, this would sync through Group Policy) Set IE ESC to allow Administrators to have full IE access.
+Set Remote Desktop Settings to gain RDP access.
+(This would be locked down with Group Policy as well once on the Domain) Set the IP Settings to Static Settings.
+(DNS Servers, Gateway, WINS, etc…) Join the server to the Active Directory Domain.
+Reboot the VM Server.
+Logon to your Domain.
+Configure Windows Update Settings.
+(I have WSUS through Group Policy, this was configured automatically upon reboot) Download and install all Windows Updates for the server.
+Then Reboot.
+Open Disk Management and configure the secondary vhdx drive to be your Exchange Data Drive.
 I configured the drive to be a mounted folder ‘C:\Exchange\Data’ rather than another drive letter as that seems to be the more accepted form of installation for the data drive these days.
 That is based on the multiple configurations that I have seen for Exchange through experience in Enterprise environments.
 Again, to each is own and depending on you design specifications, you might want to do that differently.

 Next, we need to install the prerequisites for the Exchange Mailbox Server.
 I have always used practical365.com to get the PowerShell script to install the prerequisites, but couldn’t find the article this time.
 Great site though!
 Instead, I got the information and ran the following from an elevated PowerShell Session locally on the server: